jaisharma06/EPGP-Projects/README.md

 - Seaborn - version 0.12.2

 ## Acknowledgements
-This project was made as an assignment for the Lending club case study problem.
+This project was made as an assignment for the Lending Club Case Study problem.
 Thank you UpGrad for providing us an opportunity to work on this.

 ## Contact